-Main risk factors for placental abruption are listed:
+The main risk factors for placental abruption are listed:

-If a low lying placenta invades the myometrium it is termed an invasive placenta.
+If a low-lying placenta invades the myometrium it is termed an invasive placenta.
 The number of previous c-sections is the biggest risk factor.

 Main risk factors for placenta praevia are listed: